cmulholla/Library-Sale-Finder/README.md

 2. **Storing and Updating Data**: Scraped data is stored in a CSV file for easy access and manipulation.
 Users can update this data by triggering the Python script through the Electron interface.

 3. **Visualizing Data**: The frontend, built with HTML, CSS, and JavaScript, reads the CSV data and uses Leaflet.js to display each book sale event on an interactive map.
+Users can search and filter events by state, as well as add their own data to the map using EasyMDE for Markdown display and conversion to HTML.

 4. **Electron Forge**: Facilitates development with hot reloading during development and simplifies the process of packaging the application for distribution.

 ## Technologies Used

-- **Frontend**: HTML, CSS, JavaScript, Leaflet.js
+- **Frontend**: HTML, CSS, JavaScript, Leaflet.js, EasyMDE
 - **Backend**: NodeJS, JSDOM
 - **Desktop Application**: Electron, Electron Forge
 - **Data Storage**: CSV